Wondering how to create a spiritual growth plan that leads to a closer relationship with God and more meaning, peace and purpose in your life?

 Step #2: Prayerfully ask God to show you where you need growth.

-- specific faith/trust issues with God that you need to work out
+- Are there specific faith/trust issues with God that you need to work out?

-- deeper life concepts you want more of (joy, peace, etc)
+- Are you seeking more of certain spiritual principles (joy, peace, etc) in your life?

-- character traits you need in your relationships (parenting, marriage, friendships, etc)
+- Are there specific character traits you need in your relationships (such as in parenting, marriage or friendships)?

-- character traits you need for His specific calling for you in the world (everyday ministry to others, or in traditional forms of ministry)
+- Are there specific character traits you need for His specific calling for you in the world (either in your everyday ministry to others or in traditional forms of ministry)?

-- areas about God or the Bible you want to learn more about
+- Are there areas about God or about the Bible that you want to learn more about?

-The best investment I’ve ever, ever made in my own personal growth time with God has been in a Bible concordance (an alphabetical list of topics with corresponding Bible verses on those topics).
+The best investment I’ve ever, ever made in my own personal growth time with God has been in a study Bible with a Bible concordance (a concordance is an alphabetical list of topics with corresponding Bible verses on those topics).

 Step #3: Determine what you really need to grow spiritually.